coughlih3099/CSC134/ncurses/README.md

 ## If in codespace
 - `sudo apt-get update && sudo apt-get upgrade -y`
-- `sudo apt-get install doxygen -y`
+- `sudo apt-get install doxygen graphviz -y`

 ## How to build
 - Clone the repo